zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 Following the principles of GenAI Commons it must be stored based on the response for every successful call to a system of an LLM provider.
 This is only applicable for text & files operations and embeddings operations.
 It is the responsibility of connector developers implementing the GenAI principles in their GenAI operations to include the right microflows to ensure storage of Usage details after successful calls.

-The data stored in this entity is to be used later on for monitoring purposes.
+The data stored in this entity is to be used later on for token consumption monitoring.

 | Attribute | Description |
 | --- | --- |